dlin99/CRM-Website/README.md

 3. Database: SQLite

 # To use:
-1. git clone this repository to your device
+1. git clone this repository to your computer
 2. `python3 -m venv venv`
 3. `. venv/bin/activate`
 4. `pip install -r requirements.txt`